Olivettia/Csharp_projects/doc/en/async/features.md

 	* function : Function
 * output: this : Operation

 Append a function to the queue.
-If the function returns an instance of Async.Operation, the queue will wait for the asynchronous operation inside this function to be finished before moving on to next function in t
+If the function returns an instance of Async.Operation, the queue will wait for the asynchronous operation inside this function to be finished before moving on to next function in the queue.
+Otherwise, next function in the queue is executed right after this function.
+In both situations, the function will receive one argument when it's call.
+This argument will be the argument of go if the function is the first in the queue.
+Otherwise, it's result of the previous function in the queue.
+In bo